Karola Bloch: Work and life in Germany

 In 1949 the couple returned to East Germany, where Ernst Bloch took a teaching position at the University of Leipzig.
 Karola Bloch worked designing typical plans for kindergartens and daycare centers under commission from the Deutsche Bauakademie (German Building Academy).
 8,000 child care centers were built in the GDR during this time, many of them based on her plans.
 An example is two facilities that she designed and supervised at the Baumwollspinnerei in Leipzig in 1955, which are now protected under historic preservation laws.
 However, Karola’s modern approach was controversial during a time when more ornate Stalinist architecture was promoted.
 For this reason she urged her friend Hannes Meyer not to emigrate to the GDR.
 In 1957 Karola, who was also politically anti-Stalinist, was forced out of the Socialist Unity Party of Germany, which meant that she could no longer work as an architect.
 For several years she anonymously published articles aimed at women, on topics like more efficient kitchen design and how to read building plans.
 She also became a founding member of the International Union of Women Architects.
 When the Berlin Wall was erected on August 31, 1961, the Blochs, on a lecture trip in West Germany, did not return to Leipzig or the GDR, leaving all of their belongings behind.
 The couple moved to Tübingen where Ernst Bloch became a professor.
+Their marriage would last a total of 43 years, ending only with Ernst's death.

 After 30 years of practicing as an architect Karola Bloch devoted herself entirely to the politics of prisoners and abused women, co-founding the organization Hilfe zur Selbsthilfe (Help for Self-Help).
 She was also active in the pro-choice movement organized by prominent feminist Alice Schwarzer in the early 1970s.
 When she was 76 years old, she traveled to Nicaragua to support the Sandinistas.